ngu/geonorge-nedlastingapi/README.md

 We welcome contributions, as code preferrable as pull request here on Github.

-..* Fork our codebase
+1. Fork our codebase
-..* make a branch for your contribution
+2. Make a branch for your contribution
-..* commit and push your changes to your branch
+3. Commit changes and push your changes to your branch
-..* make a pull request for your change.
+4. Make a pull request for your change.

 Example contributions:

-⋅⋅* Extend and add support for more backends
+  * Extend and add support for more backends
-⋅⋅* File bugs or feature requests using [Issue Tracker](https://github.com/ngu/geonorge-nedlastingapi/issues/new) ⋅⋅* Improve on API documentation and/or suite of unit tests.
+  * File bugs or feature requests using [Issue Tracker](https://github.com/ngu/geonorge-nedlastingapi/issues/new)
+  * Improve on API documentation and/or suite of unit tests.

 ## License and credit